Bandung Regency: Administration

 Bandung Regency's current regent is Dadang Supriatna, while Sahrul Gunawan is the vice regent.

 Administrative districts

 Bandung Regency is divided into thirty-one districts (kecamatan), encompassing 280 administrative villages (desa and kelurahan).
-The districts are listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
+The districts are listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as of mid 2025.
 For ease of reference, they are grouped below into five geographical sectors (without any administrative significance).
 The districts each have the same name as the town that is its administrative centre.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 270 rural desa and 10 urban kelurahan), and its post code.